pantheon-systems/documentation/source/content/guides/quickstart/02-user-dashboard.md

 - **Sites:** Add a new site, view sites you're a team member of, and check how many free sites you have remaining.
 Return to this page by clicking the Pantheon logo.

-  - **Create New Site** Start the process of creating a new site on Pantheon.
+  - **Create New Site:** Start the process of creating a new site on Pantheon.
 Once created, it will appear under the Sites tab.

   - **Migrate Existing Site:** Start a guided migration to add a site.
 If you’re importing a site from your local environment, follow our [manual migration process](/migrate-manual).
-For information about migrating a site from a competitor, or other migration scenarios, see [Migrate Your Sites to Pantheon on our Get Started](/get-started) page.
+For information about migrating a site from a competitor, or other migration scenarios, see "Migrate Your Sites to Pantheon" on our [Get Started](/get-started) page.

 - **Team:** If you belong to an organization, you’ll see it listed here.
 Click it to link to the organization's dashboard.